Launch an online presence that makes it simple to attract, win, and serve clients

-3.9 billion people use email in 2019, which is over half the world’s population.
-It’s no surprise that email dominates communication in the workplace.
-Did you know, the average American worker receives 126 emails per day!
+There are nearly 4.26 billion email users worldwide, which is over half the world’s population.
+It’s no surprise that email dominates communication in the workplace as a fast, secure way to share important information, especially with multiple recipients.
+In fact, the average American worker receives 126 emails per day!

-Email etiquette is essential in today’s professional world.
-A well-composed email requires a formal salutation, a personalized signature, a clear subject line, and thorough proof-reading, to name a few features.
-However, today we’re going to focus on one critical aspect of how to start an email — placing recipients in the proper fields.
+No matter how ubiquitous email is, email etiquette is still important, especially in professional settings.
+A well-composed email requires a formal salutation, a personalized signature, a clear subject line, and thorough proofreading, to name a few.
+Today, we’re going to focus on one critical aspect of how to start an email — placing recipients in the proper fields.

 Recipient fields are a little more complicated than you’d think.
-When you go to write a new email, there are three recipient fields – TO, CC, and BCC.
-Here at B12, we’re here to define each of these and explain when and how to use them.
-By wielding these fields correctly, you’ll ensure smooth communication with every email you send and avoid embarrassing email blunders.
+When you go to write a new email, there are three recipient fields: To, Cc, and Bcc.
+We’re here to define each of these and explain when and how to use them.
+By using these fields correctly, you’ll ensure smooth communication with every email you send and avoid embarrassing mistakes in an email thread.